Demons wrestlers finish third at Bishop Carroll

 The team will take some time off for Christmas break but get right back at it in a big way.

-Their first meet will be against Garden City who are ranked No. 1 in the state in 6A.
+The first meet after break will be against Garden City, which is ranked No. 1 in the state in 6A.
 It won't be the last time these teams meet this season, Lowe said.

 "So far in the season, this team can compete at the state level.
 But they have to stay hungry.
 They have been coachable and they have to keep improving."